Last Updated on

-One of the best reasons for investing in silver is that it might provide protection during economic crises.
+One of the best reasons for trading in silver is that it might protect a portfolio during economic crises.

 Central banks generally react to crises by lowering interest rates and increasing the money supply.
 These actions have the potential to weaken currencies and erode confidence in stock and bond markets.

-Unlike financial assets, physical assets such as silver can’t be created on paper.
 There is a limited above-ground supply of silver.
-For this reason, it is far more likely than financial assets to hold its value during periods of turmoil.
+For this reason, silver is more likely than financial assets to hold its value during periods of turmoil.

 Bet on Industrial Strength in the Global Economy

-Silver is vital to many industries, so strength in the global economy should translate to higher prices.
+Silver is vital to many industries (especially technology), so strength in the global economy typically translates to higher prices.

 In particular, silver demand for jewelry is strong in India.
 As these and other emerging market countries continue to grow, their demand for silver could increase sharply.

-The supply picture for silver might be one of the most attractive reasons for investing in the commodity.
+The supply picture for silver might be one of the most attractive reasons for trading in the commodity.

-Depressed prices for silver combined with high mining costs have caused production numbers to fall in recent years.
-Unless prices pick up substantially, many mining projects will remain on hold.
+Production numbers of silver have stagnated in recent years.
+This was made worse by the COVID-19 pandemic.
+Unless prices pick up substantially, many mining projects could remain on hold.

-At the same time, silver scrap supply remains at multi-year lows.
+At the same time, the silver scrap supply has been low since 2014.
 The combination of low scrap supply and low mine production could be a recipe for higher prices.